Bonsai: Classical period

 The popularity of bonsai began to grow outside the limited scope of scholars and the nobility.
 On October 13, 1868, the Meiji Emperor moved to his new capital in Tokyo.
 Bonsai were displayed both inside and outside Meiji Palace, and those placed in the grand setting of the Imperial Palace had to be "Giant Bonsai", large enough to fill the grand space.
 The Meiji Emperor encouraged interest in bonsai, which broadened its importance and appeal to his government's professional staff.

 New books, magazines, and public exhibitions made bonsai more accessible to the Japanese populace.
 An Artistic Bonsai Concours was held in Tokyo in 1892, followed by publication of a three-volume commemorative picture book.
 This event demonstrated a new tendency to see bonsai as an independent art form.
 In 1903, the Tokyo association Jurakukai held showings of bonsai and ikebana at two Japanese-style restaurants.
 In 1906, Bonsai Gaho became the first monthly magazine on the subject.
 It was followed by Toyo Engei and Hana in 1907.
 The initial issue of Bonsai magazine was published in 1921, and this influential periodical ran for 518 consecutive issues.

 Bonsai shaping aesthetics, techniques, and tools became increasingly sophisticated as bonsai popularity grew in Japan.
 In 1910, shaping with wire rather than the older string, rope, and burlap techniques, appeared in the Sanyu-en Bonsai-Dan (History of Bonsai in the Sanyu nursery).
 Zinc-galvanized steel wire was initially used.
 Expensive copper wire was used only for selected trees that had real potential.
 In the 1920s and 1930s, toolsmith Masakuni I (1880–1950) helped design and produce the first steel tools specifically made for the developing requirements of bonsai styling.
-These included the concave cutter, a branch cutter designed to leave a shallow indentation on the trunk when a branch was removed.
+This included the concave cutter, a branch cutter designed to leave a shallow indentation on the trunk when a branch was removed.
 Properly treated, this indentation would fill over with live tree tissue and bark over time, greatly reducing or eliminating the usual pruning scar.

 Prior to World War II, international interest in bonsai was fueled by increased trade in trees and the appearance of books in popular foreign languages.
 By 1914, the first national annual bonsai show was held (an event repeated annually through 1933) in Tokyo's Hibiya Park.
 Another great annual public exhibition of trees began in 1927 at the Asahi Newspaper Hall in Tokyo.
 Beginning in 1934, the prestigious Kokufu-ten annual exhibitions were held in Tokyo's Ueno Park.
 The first major book on the subject in English was published in the Japanese capital: Dwarf Trees (Bonsai) by Shinobu Nozaki.

 By 1940, about 300 bonsai dealers worked in Tokyo.
 Some 150 species of trees were being cultivated, and thousands of specimens were shipped annually to Europe and America.
-The first bonsai nurseries and clubs in the America were started by first and second-generation Japanese immigrants.
+The first bonsai nurseries and clubs in the Americas were started by first and second-generation Japanese immigrants.
 Though this progress to international markets and enthusiasts was interrupted by the war, by the 1940s bonsai had become an art form of international interest and involvement.